Skip to Main Content

 Money market accounts are a type of deposit account that sometimes combines features of both checking and savings accounts.
 Just like a savings account, money market yields might continue to trend downward following the Fed’s rate cut — and may tumble further if the Fed cuts rates again soon.

-For instance, a CD might not be a good option for people who are using cash in the near future or people who don’t have an emergency fund, which is usually kept in a savings account.
+For instance, a CD might not be a good option for people who are using that cash in the near future or people who don’t have an emergency fund, which should be kept in a liquid savings account.

 Those considering a CD should consider these questions: